-Fiji's Mineral Resources Department (MRD) publically solicited expressions of interest for the new Navilawa tenement in July and August of 2016 after the lapse and expiry of the previous holder's exploration license.
+On October 12, 2016, the Company announced that it had applied with Fiji's Mineral Resource Department ("MRD") for a Special Prospecting License ("SPL") for the Navilawa tenement, adjoining Lion One's Tuvatu tenements.
+The MRD solicited expressions of interest for the new Navilawa tenement in July and August of 2016 after the lapse and expiry of the previous holder's exploration license.
 The Navilawa tenement directly adjoins the northern boundary of Lion One's tenements at Tuvatu, which if combined, would consolidate ownership of the entire Navilawa mineral complex under a +30,000 hectare exploration license package with Tuvatu's 384.5 hectare Mining Lease (SML 62) and mining and processing operation, currently under development, at its center.
 The Company has submitted a tender for the Navilawa tenement with \$15 million of initial exploration expenditures proposed over five years.